escape-dev/calculation/README.md

-# Basically this is a very simple calculation for income or expenses website
+# Basically this is a very simple calculation for income or expenses website, with tailwind and flowbite.